Trophic egg: Evolutionary theory

 If they have evolved (and are now distinct) from functionless by-products of failed reproduction, then trophic eggs should be more easily available and provide more nutrients to the offspring than their evolutionary predecessors.
 There seems to be clear evidence of this adaptation in many species.
 This can be seen in mothers making an effort to distribute trophic eggs to their offspring; or eggs which are specialised for the nutritional needs of the offspring.
 However, in many species, the two types of egg are indistinguishable.
 Various hypotheses could potentially be tested to determine whether trophic eggs are indeed an evolved phenotype.

 It has been suggested that trophic egg-laying evolved as a consequence of limited egg size, since larger eggs with more nutrient supply would require the mother to have a larger body size.
 Thus, the production of more eggs, some of which are not intended to reach maturity.
 It is relatively simple for the mother to adjust the ratio of fertilised to non-fertilised eggs, in response to environmental conditions.

 An alternative to trophic egg-laying is sibling cannibalism; however this requires the mother to regulate the synchrony of hatching times.
 However, in this case eggs which are not eaten would continue to develop.
-If it is difficult for the mother to achieve this synchrony, trophic eggs are a sensible alternative in ensuring that the offspring that hatches will be fed sufficiently.
+If it is difficult for the mother to achieve this synchrony, trophic eggs are a sensible alternative in ensuring that the offspring that hatch will be fed sufficiently.